kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_8.md

       - **Inductive learning**
       - Example: Protein type
     - **Node classification**
-      - Find a label for the nodes of a graph (usally a huge graph).
+      - Find a label for the nodes of a graph (usually a huge graph).
       - Formulated as a *semi-supervised* learning task.
         - **Transductive learning**
         - We have very few labeled nodes to train the model.